Borrow , Use , Return

 The word “wangim” captures the idea of a cycle of reusable cups that are borrowed and returned.
 It is also a deliberate decision to begin to better emphasise the local Indigenous language in our shared, local lexicon.

-Who is Little Rocket?
+Little Rocket?

 A creative and strategic company based in Collingwood.
 Little Rocket provided the creative artwork for the Wangim project.
 They are a 100% owned Indigenous business with roots to the Gurindji people of the Northern Territory.